 1811 Lower Road, Linden.

 The Raptor Trust is one of the premier wild bird rehabilitation centers in the United States and it is open to the public daily during daylight hours.
 View hawks, eagles, falcons and owls up close and learn all about these incredible birds.
 Find them at 1390 White Bridge Road, Millington and donate if you can.

 9. Fort Hancock

 This beachfront former military base now serves as an open air museum complete with gun batteries and barracks.
 It is a wonderful place to walk around and part of the National Park System.
-They also offer free events, like the upcoming Arbor Day Tree walk (4/28 from 4:00 PM to 6:00 PM).
+They also offer free events, like guided hikes and moonlit walks.
 You'll find Fort Hancock at the northern end of Sandy Hook.

 10. Funny Farm Rescue

 This 15-acre sanctuary is home to around 150 farm and domestic animals.
-While the sanctuary operates 24/7, it is open to visitors on Tuesdays-Sundays from 8 a.m. - 4 p.m..
-Enjoy feedings at 8:00 and 3:30.
-They also offer fun, family friendly events like a fall festival with hayrides and face painting.
+While the sanctuary operates 24/7, it is open to visitors on select days.
+Guests can enjoy feedings or purchase feed on-site so they can interact with the animals themselves!
+There are also a variety of special events throughout the year.
+While free, donations are greatly appreciated.
 Visit at 6908 Railroad Blvd., Mays Landing.

 There’s so much fun to be had!
 What’s your favorite free activity in New Jersey?
 For more New Jersey deals, check out these